Yesterday, I botch my cooking and burned the kitchen down.

 Presence of mind means you are able to focus your attention on your inner thoughts and simultaneously let go of past or future worries.

-What is the Deal with Presence of Mind?
+What is the Deal with The Presence of Mind?

 Because, as you can see in the youtube video, it could cost you your life.
 If you are a samurai in feudal Japan and you have no presence of mind, you may very well end up being cut into two by your opponent.

-It happened to my numerous times during kendo practice where a split second distraction resulted in the bamboo sword of my opponent landing hard on my head.
+It happened to me on numerous occasions during kendo (Japanese fencing) practice where a split second distraction resulted in the bamboo sword of my opponent landing hard on my head.
 Ouch!
-Just for trying to recall if I had wind up my car windows in the parking lot or not.
+Just for trying to recall if I had wind up my car window in the parking lot (or not).

 The existence of digital gadgets, social media and internet 24/7 is making it increasingly difficult to cultivate the presence of mind.
 Seems like everyone who is hooked on a smartphone is now suffering from Attention Deficit Disorder (ADD).